Court Denies Bail in Rs 117-Crore Money Laundering Case, Cites Threat to Financial Health

 A special court in Mumbai has denied bail to Pune businessman Amit Thepade in a Rs 117-crore money laundering case, ruling economic offences are "a serious threat to the financial health of the country".

-The court emphasized that statements recorded under the provisions of the Prevention of Money Laundering Act (PMLA) provided a "formidable case" against the accused.
+The court emphasised that statements recorded under the Prevention of Money Laundering Act (PMLA) provided a "formidable case" against the accused.

 There is "sufficient material" connecting Thepade, arrested seven months ago, to the offence of money laundering, special PMLA court judge R B Rote noted while rejecting the businessman's bail plea on March 20.